zmoazeni/zmoazeni.github.io/_posts/2014-12-12-a-hypothesis-about-the-number-of-assertions-per-test.md

 What is interesting about this discussion is not that one style is clearly right and one is clearly wrong (who am I kidding? "one focus per test" all the way baby!).
 It is that a lot of the discussion keeps circling back to _"It's easier for me to follow ..."_ or _"It's easier for me to grok..."_ or _"I can immediately understand a test when ..."_

-After thinking about it, I have a theory.
+After thinking about it, I have a hypothesis.
 I think people in the different camps focus on different pieces of code in order to understand something at a glance.
 Imagine someone showing you a picture of a person for 5 seconds and then taking it away.

 <a href="https://www.flickr.com/photos/time-to-look/15064231818" title="2014 - Vancouver - News in Chinatown by Ted McGrath, on Flickr"><img src="https://farm4.staticflickr.com/3924/15064231818_6d291253e8_c.jpg" width="800" height="347" alt="2014 - Vancouver - News in Chinatown"></a>